Ecwid/ecwid-api-docs/includes/_application_storage.md

 ## Public application config

-Application Storage allows to save public app config and easily access it in a storefront.
+Application Storage allows to save public app config and access it easily in a storefront later.
+Public config is aways stored in a `public` key of your application storage.

-You can use this feature if your app changes the look, appearance or logic of storefronts – [Customize Storefront](#customize-storefront) feature.

-Public application config represents value of the `public` key in application storage and it is **always of a string type**.
-Application storage can be accessed from both Ecwid Javascript SDK and REST API.

-This provides equal access to storage for native and external applications, which operate outside of the Ecwid Control Panel.
-To get the public config in storefront, use a simple Ecwid Javascript API function.

-See sections below for more details on how to work with app public config.

 **Use case example**

-Let’s say that you plan to build an app, that customizes a storefront, by displaying custom text created by store owner on a cart page.

 > Get public application config data in storefront example